 X-ray CT (3D Maximum Intensity Projection) of an E18.5 mouse embryo displaying skeletal structure.
 Color segmentation by Dr. M. Anderson (Cancer and Developmental Biology Laboratory, CCR, NCI, NIH)

-Characterizing preclinical cancer models, quantitative evaluation of the efficacy of potential anticancer drugs
+Characterizing, implementing preclinical cancer models to evaluate the efficacy of potential anticancer drugs

-In addition, we investigate imaging biomarkers which can provide an early and quantitative method to gauge drug efficacy (within the first two drug cycles), whereas changes in the anatomical volumes can take several drug cycles.
+In addition, we investigate imaging biomarkers which can provide an early and quantitative method to gauge drug efficacy.

 Simultaneous dual-targeted fluorophore imaged by SAIP.
 SAIP in collaboration with Dr. M. Schnermann, advanced a fluorescent scanner for deep tissue imaging: a shortwavelength infrared (SWIR) scanner.